-Update: On August 30, 2018, the Federal Court of Appeal nullified the federal government’s approval of the pipeline expansion project due to concerns around the consideration of marine environmental risks, and around the depth of consultations with indiginous groups.
+Update: On August 30, 2018, the Federal Court of Appeal nullified the federal government’s approval of the pipeline expansion project due to concerns around the consideration of marine environmental risks, and around the depth of consultations with indigenous groups.
 Read more.

 Update: On May 30, 2018, Finance Minister Bill Morneau and Natural Resources Minister Jim Carr announced that the Government of Canada had reached a commercial agreement with Kinder Morgan to secure the completion of the Trans Mountain Expansion Project and ensure that work continues through the 2018 season.
 In addition, the Government of Canada has reached an agreement with Kinder Morgan to purchase the company’s Trans Mountain Expansion Project and related pipeline and terminal assets for $4.5 billion.
 The transaction is expected to close in August 2018.
 Read more.

 Burnaby Board of Trade – Trans Mountain Actions Timeline:

 September 14, 2017